zhullyb/monyhar/monyhar/net/docs/supported-projects.md

 [Cronet](../../components/cronet/README.md) is a version of the `//net` network stack for use in mobile applications on iOS and Android.
-While primarily targetting first-party Google applications, Cronet's status as an open-source project, similar to the Chromium browser, means that it may find itself embedded in a variety of other projects.
+While primarily targetting first-party Google applications, Cronet's status as an open-source project, similar to the Monyhar browser, means that it may find itself embedded in a variety of other projects.

 Unlike some of the other `//net` consumers, Cronet does not necessarily